David Brooks (author): Career

 In 2010 Brooks was diagnosed with secondary progressive Multiple Sclerosis.
 In the following year he published The Sons of Clovis, a major work of Australian literary history, on the Ern Malley hoax, and the Symboliste tradition in Australian poetry.
 He resigned his university post early in 2013.

 Since then, a long-term vegan, Brooks has devoted his time increasingly to animal advocacy.
 He and Pribac live in the Blue Mountains, with rescued sheep.
 In 2016 he published Derrida’s Breakfast, a suite of essays on poetry, philosophy and animals, and early in 2018 he completed the 100 Days Kangaroo Project, one hundred posts in one hundred days, offering a cross-section of the kangaroo in contemporary Australian society.

 He has completed a fifth novel, provisionally entitled Metamorphosis, and Animal Dreams, a substantial collection of essays on animals, literature and philosophy.
 In 2018 David Brooks retired from the editorship of Southerly.
 Volume 78 - Number 1 - 2018 "Festschrift" pays tribute to his writing.

 Style

-In his poetry Brooks was initially significantly influenced by the T’ang Dynasty poets of Ancient China, the 'deep image' poets of the United States (Galway Kinnell, James Wright, Robert Bly), and the Polish poet Czesław Miłosz, whom he met in Toronto in the late 1970s.
-His early fiction was influenced by the magic realism of Gabriel Garcia Marquez and others, and the speculative fiction of Jorge Luis Borges and Italo Calvino.
+In his poetry Brooks was initially significantly influenced by Chinese poets of the Tang dynasty, the 'deep image' poets of the United States (Galway Kinnell, James Wright, Robert Bly), and the Polish poet Czesław Miłosz, whom he met in Toronto in the late 1970s.
+His early fiction was influenced by the magic realism of Gabriel García Márquez and others, and the speculative fiction of Jorge Luis Borges and Italo Calvino.
 His fiction has at times been marked by a distinctive mixing of genres both within writing itself and (mixing, for example, fiction and philosophy) within the thought behind it.
 While generally regarded as a poet of the 'natural' world, he is often seen as a philosophical novelist, concerned in particular with the borders of and between ways of thinking and being.